Type hints: what and why

 Well, that’s the entire content of this blog.
 I have covered some of the most common and practical uses of type hints that I have found useful.
 However, it is not an exhaustive guide, and there are more advanced features such as static protocols8 that readers can explore.

-Personally, I follow the strategy of using type hints only when the added benefits outweigh the potential added complexity.
-In situations where the type hints become too complex, I choose not to use them unless it is deemed necessary.
+Personally, I use type hints only when the benefits outweigh the added complexity.
+If type hints become too complex, I avoid them unless they provide clear value.

 I will also give you some advice based on my experiences🎯:

-1. When you decide what to add, try to think what this type it can do8.
+1. When choosing type annotations, consider what the type can do8.
 The static protocols8 are well suited to this requirement.
-This makes me think of the traits in Rust :)
+This reminds me of Rust’traits. :)

-3. Even if you pass the type checker, you are not free of bugs.
+3. Even if you pass the type checker, the program is not free of bugs.
 Software testing is the standard practice to make your programs work as expected.

 4. Add the cheatsheet to your bookmark 👍